dreac0nic/1gam.mayday/README.md

-PROJECT {LEL} [1GAM.5.2015]
+PROJECT MAYDAY [1GAM.5.2015]
 ===========================

-Project {LEL} is a late May 2015 #1GAM attempt.
+Project MAYDAY is a late May 2015 #1GAM attempt.
 The entire goal of this project purely to learn a bit about Unity 5, get back into the habit of game development, and have some fun building a game "by the seat of your pants."
 While there is not much info now, the game will hopefully grow as it is put together.

 ## Description
-Project {LEL} is a First-Person adventure game.
+Project MAYDAY is a First-Person adventure game.
 The goal is to create a semi-surreal environment for the player to explore.
 While at this point in time the implementation of combat is not yet known, it is highly likely that there will be some amount of combat for the player to engage in.